StatisKit/StatisKit/doc/user/install_it.rst

 Custom Installations
 ====================

-For custom installations, please refers individually to each *StatisKit** software suite component documentation.
+For custom installations, please refers individually to each **StatisKit** software suite component documentation.

 .. note::

-    **Conda** environments proposed in the :ref:`recommended-installation` can be adapted to fit your purposes
+    **Conda** environments proposed in the :ref:`recommended-installation` section can be adapted to fit your purposes.